EarthOddity/dndrepo/Project Conclusion and Demonstration.md

 ### **Summary of our project outcome **

 ### **Update on Requirements **
+Considering the workload of this semester, the following requirements have not been met.
+We started with an overly ambitious approach and some tasks turned out to be irrelevant or out of reach along the way considering the scale of the project.
+Nevertheless, most of the general functionality has been implemented, and the app works as intended.
 -	As a moderator I want to be able to manage the educational institution/communities so that students can join them.
+-	As a tutor, I want to be able to upload material so that students can download them.